edgetrader/constant-proportion-portfolio-insurance/README.md

 ---
 ## Reference
+**Thank you to all for highlight.
+I forgot to give credit to EDHEC Business School earlier.**
-Course Materials and Projects of [Investment Management with Python & Machine Learning](https://online.edhec.edu/en/online-programmes/data-science-and-machine-learning-for-asset-management/) Course
+This analysis follows closely to the materials and projects of [Investment Management with Python & Machine Learning by EDHEC Business School](https://online.edhec.edu/en/online-programmes/data-science-and-machine-learning-for-asset-management/) Course.
+Thank you to the lecturers and assistants involved in creating this course.

 ## Summary
 The constant proportion portfolio insurance is an asset allocation strategy between a risky asset and a safe asset.
 The portfolio is rebalanced at regular periods (eg: monthly) with a primary objective of protecting downside risk, minimising the amount of maximum drawdown the portfolio is exposed to.